Skip to main content

 CSS control and styling customization vary dramatically

-Clerk provides three tiers of customization depth.
+Clerk provides multiple tiers of customization depth.
 The appearance prop system enables theme selection from six prebuilt options (default, dark, shadcn, Shades of Purple, Neobrutalism, Simple), variable overrides for colors/typography/borders, layout configuration for logos/social buttons/terms, and fine-grained element styling targeting specific CSS classes with Tailwind, CSS modules, or inline styles.
-For maximum control, Clerk Elements (beta) offers unstyled composable components (Clerk Customization Documentation, Clerk Themes).
+For maximum control, redesigned hooks (useSignIn, useSignUp, useCheckout) let you build completely custom authentication UIs while preserving all business logic (Clerk Customization Documentation, Clerk Themes).
 Clerk also provides Mosaic, a Figma design system mirroring every Clerk UI component, enabling designers to prototype authentication flows visually before implementation (Mosaic Design System).
+Core 3 added automatic light/dark theme detection as a default behavior.

 // Clerk comprehensive customization example